Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/dsa.rst

 .. toctree::
    :maxdepth: 1

 Digital Signature Algorithm (DSA) is a public-key cryptosystem.
-It's is used to generate and verify digital signature.
+It is used to generate and verify the digital signature.
 Details of DSA could be found in FIPS.186-4, section 4.

 Implementation
 ==============

-DSA have two pair of functions: updateSigningParam and sign, updateVerifyingParam and verify.
-Also we have two implementation for updateSigningParam and updateVerifyingParam, a trivial one and another one with one extra arguments.
-The extra argument is actually 2^(2*N) mod P. If you have this arguments pre-calculated, you could call the one with this argument.
-Otherwise you could call the one without this arguments and we will calculate it on chip with extra resource.
+DSA has two pair of functions: updateSigningParam and sign, updateVerifyingParam and verify.
+You also have two implementation for updateSigningParam and updateVerifyingParam, a trivial one and one with extra arguments.
+The extra argument is actually 2^(2*N) mod P. If you have the arguments pre-calculated, call the one with this argument.
+Otherwise, call the one without the arguments and calculate it on chip with an extra resource.

 Optimized Implementation on FPGA
 =================================

 Like RSA, DSA also relies on modular exponential calculation.
-We adopt the same method and do the expensive modular exponential calculaiton on the Montgomery field and then convert it back to normal representation.
-In this way, we could eliminate most integer division and multiplication to save resource and have higher frequency.
+Adopt the same method and do the expensive modular exponential calculation on the Montgomery field and then convert it back to normal representation.
+In this way, you can eliminate most integer division and multiplication to save resource and have higher frequency.

 Reference
 ========